I was recently asked for a definition of Customer Relationship Management.

 Do you have a different definition of CRM?

-Please leave it in the comments box below.
+Please leave it

 With thanks to Jonty Pearce at Call Centre Helper